-Though they’re called “terriers” by name, the Boston Terrier isn’t your typical terrier-type dog.
-They have a relatively calm demeanor, though they’re lively as well.
+Although “terriers” by name, the Boston Terrier isn’t your typical terrier-type dog.
+They have a calm yet gentle temperament, though they’re lively as well.
 But have you ever wondered what these friendly sweet dogs were originally bred for?

 Boston Terriers were originally bred for dog fighting and vermin hunting.
-However, they were later bred to be smaller with a calm yet mild temperament.
-This modification in size and temperament was meant to appeal to the elitists of Boston.
-Today, the vicious lineage is hardly discernible, other than their facial similarity to Boxers and lean muscular frame.
+However, they were later downsized to be companions with a calm and mild temperament.
+This change in temperament and size was meant to appeal to the elitists of Boston.
+Today, other than their facial similarity to Boxers and lean muscular frame, the vicious lineage is hardly discernible.

 In this article, we’ll give a brief overview of these lively little dogs and take a deep look into the Boston Terrier’s development and ancestry as a fighting dog.
 We’ll also cover the history and transformation of these terriers.
 To continue, read on.